 In order to understand what the truth is, we need to look at Scripture and find out what it says.
-That must be the sole basis for our belief, for by what other authority are we able to discern the truth?
+It's the sole basis for our belief, for by what other authority are we able to discern the truth?

-[Note: When I speak of "Scripture", I am referring to what is called by Christians "the old testament", or, in Hebrew, the Tanak.
+[Note: When I speak of "Scripture", I am referring to what Christians call "the old testament", or, in Hebrew, the Tanakh.
 The writings of Paul, John, Mark, and others (aka "the new testament") were not viewed as "Scripture" by the early church, since it did not yet exist.
 These writings were in the process of being written at the time.
-Even Paul writes, in the mid 60s AD, in his second letter to Timothy, "All scripture is given by inspiration of God ..."
-(2 Timothy 3.16).
-Since the "new testament" is not yet written, it's clear that he and others see only the Tanak as "Scripture".]
+Even Paul writes, in the mid 60s ad, in his second letter to Timothy, "All Scripture is given by inspiration of God" (2 Timothy 3.16).
+Since the "new testament" was not yet written, it's clear that he and others saw only the Tanakh as "Scripture".]

 Within the Torah is the "ten commandments" (Exodus 20.1-22).
 Interestingly, these were the commandments given directly to the people.
 The fourth commandment specifically relates to the Sabbath and Yahweh's instructions for its observance:

 "Remember the sabbath day and keep it holy.
 Six days you shall labor and do all your work, but the seventh day is a sabbath of Yahweh your God: you shall not do any work—you, your son or daughter, your male or female slave, or your cattle, or the stranger who is within your settlements.
 For in six days Yahweh made heaven and earth and sea, and all that is in them, and He rested on the seventh day; therefore Yahweh blessed the sabbath day and hallowed it."
 (Exodus 20:8-11)